ZachSchwartz/Bridge-Cheat-Detector-UI/README.md

 # Bridge-Cheat-Detector-UI
-Desktop tool for screening sanctioned online bridge play, implementing The EDGAR Association's published cheat-detection methodology.
+Writeup: desktop tool for screening sanctioned online bridge play, implementing The EDGAR Association's published cheat-detection methodology.
 Built under an ACBL agreement, shipped and in active use since February 2026.

 ## What it does